 Previous to hardware v3.3, firmware v3.2, the CFA632 supported two interfaces: USB and serial.
-These interfaces required different hardware and firmware.
+The two interfaces required different hardware and firmware.
 Now the CFA632 can use any of SIX interfaces on any modules in the family by simply changing the interface selection using a command setting and making the appropriate jumper configurations.
-The interfaces are: USB, RS232, LL, LLi, IC, and SPI.
+The interfaces are: USB, "full swing" RS232 serial; logic level serial; logic level, inverted; l2C; and SPI.